transformrs/trv/examples/google.typ

 #slide[
     #toolbox.pdfpc.speaker-note(
     ```md
-    This video was created with via the Google text-to-speech API.
+    This video was created with the Google text-to-speech API.
     ```
     )